The playbook

 The 3 C's hook framework

-• Contrarian take — a position that fights a common belief
+2. Contrarian take — go against a common belief

-• Create intrigue — open a loop the viewer has to close
+3. Create intrigue — open a loop the viewer wants to close

 • Post 3-5 trial reels per day